-- 1 From the main menu, select VoiceRecord > [New VoiceRec]. - 2 Say the message you want to record into the microphone. - Tip: To stop recording before you are finished, press $\odot$ under Pause.
-To start recording again, press $\odot$ under Resume. - 3 When you are finished recording, press ®.
+- 1 From the main menu, select VoiceRecord > [New VoiceRec]. - 2 Say the message you want to record into the microphone.

+Tip: To stop recording before you are finished, press under Pause.
+To start recording again, press under Resume.
+To stop recording and discard the voice record at any time, press under Cancel.

+3 When you are finished recording, press .